Come Inside (song)

-"Come Inside" is a song by British pop group Thompson Twins, released in 1991 as the lead single from their eighth studio album Queer.
+"Come Inside" is a song by British pop group Thompson Twins, released in 1991 by Warner Bros. as the lead single from their eighth and final studio album, Queer (1991).
 It was written and produced by Alannah Currie and Tom Bailey.
 The single peaked at No. 56 in the UK and spent four weeks on the chart.
 The single also peaked at No. 7 on the US Billboard Dance Music/Club Play Singles Chart.
 The single had a music video filmed to promote it.

-The song was featured in a 1991 Beverly Hills 90210 episode.

 Background

 Speaking of the song's meaning, Bailey told The Advocate in 1991, "It's about a breakthrough between two people, the act of penetration.
 The song is inspired by William Blake's poem 'The Doors of Deception,' which, as Blake wrote, are hard to open wide.
 It's amazing how people are not willing to open their minds, but are more than ready to open their legs."